'just war'

 the discussion of modern Western politics |

-islamic
+islamic authoritarianism

 Including a short glossary of terms widely used by

-Islamic fundamentalist elements |
+Islamic fundamentalist elements. |

 the myth of islamic tolerance in al-andalus

-Spain under Islamic conquest was not the cosy partnership between Muslims and Christian sas now commonly believed. |
+Spain under Islamic conquest was not the cosy partnership between Muslims and Christian as now commonly believed. |

-and sub-cults |
+socialist religions and sub-cults

-and means and the individual
+ends and means, and the individual

-Study of the glib phrase, “the end justifies
+Study of the glib phrase, “the end justifies the means” |

 oppression,